lewagon/dotfiles/03-AR-Database/01-DB-and-SQL/Optional-01-SQL-queries/README.md

 ## Background & Objectives

-Now it's time for something more complex.
+Now it's time for practing some more complex SQL queries.
 We'll be using `JOIN` queries to read data from multiple tables.
 To acquire instant Jedi skills in `JOIN` queries, [read this](http://stackoverflow.com/questions/17946221/sql-join-and-different-types-of-joins) - the picture is really helpful.
 If you speak French, you can also [read this one](http://sql.sh/cours/jointures).

 ## Specs